mattiasinokuchi/mattiasinokuchi/README.md

+👀 I’m learning:
+  - Fundamental web development
+  - SvelteKit
-- 👀 I’m learning fundamental web development, SvelteKit and PostgreSQL
+  - PostgreSQL

 <!---
 mattiasinokuchi/mattiasinokuchi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.